Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 3 - Attributes/README.md

 ### Notable
 <pre>
-&ltimg src="URL" /&gt is a self-closing tag used to display Images on a screen. <br>
+&ltimg src="URL" /&gt is a self-closing tag used to display Images on a screen.
 &ltvideo src="URL"&gt&lt/video&gt has a closing tag used to display Videos on a screen.
 </pre>